SixArm/usv/README.md

 * ␜ = U+241C = FS = File separator.
 Use between each data file, database schema, spreadsheet folio, etc.

+* ␛ = U+241B = ES = Escape separator.
+Use to escape any separator, so it can be within data.

 The USV file name extension is ".usv".

 The USV repo is <https://github.com/sixarm/usv>.